Philippines - Country Commercial Guide

 Overview

-The Armed Forces of the Philippines (AFP) has a 15-year modernization program that started in 2012 and will continue through 2027.
-The Republic Act (RA) 10349 (or the Revised Armed Forces Modernization Act) was enacted to strengthen the AFP’s capability to address counterterrorism, maritime domain security, and internal threats.
-It was designed to protect defense modernization efforts from shifts in the country’s political climate.
-The third milestone or horizon period (2023-2027) has a projected budget of $4 billion.
-There are opportunities for selling aircraft, ships, unmanned vehicles, intelligence and surveillance systems, communications, personal protective equipment, and weapon systems.
+The Philippine defense market is largely contingent on the implementation of the Armed Forces of the Philippines’ (AFP) ongoing modernization program, which started in 2012 and will likely continue through 2037.
+This program is designed to protect defense modernization efforts from shifts in the country’s political climate.
+In addition to modernization funding, the Philippines is the largest recipient of U.S. grant assistance for defense capabilities in the Pacific region.
+The Philippines receives roughly $40 million annually in Foreign Military Financing (FMF) for the acquisition of defense articles and services.
+Opportunities exist for sales in aircraft, ships, unmanned vehicles, intelligence and surveillance systems, communications, personal protective equipment, and satellite and space systems.
 The U.S. is a key supplier of defense equipment to the Philippines but faces stiff competition from Israel, South Korea, Turkey, Italy, Spain, France, Sweden, and Germany.
 China is also gaining momentum in the market.

 Opportunities